Wytamma/wytamma.github.io/_posts/2020-10-20-Singularity-RStan.md

 Singularity can be used to install isolated application containers on the HPC.
 You can find other container images on [dockerhub](https://hub.docker.com/).
 Check out the [Singularity introduction](https://sylabs.io/guides/3.6/user-guide/introduction.html) for more information on using containers in your research.

+Here's a link to some [slides](https://docs.google.com/presentation/d/1ei2_ahfawYjzhBcF3gPhEpur1X4S_6a2vpO8ik-uY8w/edit?usp=sharing) on this topic.

 ### Singularity commands to remember

 Download a container from a given URI: